 “This passage in John 2, says Jesus had been invited to this wedding, to this marriage.
 If you have not done so before, why not invite Him into your marriage?
 Close the door on quitting.
 Ask God to show you the HOPE FACTORS you can build upon.
 You have looked at the hopelessness factors long enough.
 Can you pray this?
 ‘Lord, we can’t make it work.
 And we/I don’t know how You would, but we beg You to help us to do what WE CAN’T, at this point in our marriage.'”

 If both of you are followers of Christ, yet your unhappiness causes you to feel like giving up on your marriage, we urge you to empty yourselves of whatever agendas you may be clinging onto.
-Pray TOGETHER that God will pour out His Spirit of reconciliation upon you and help you see the hope factors, and learn how to become partners rather than adversaries, to the glory of God.
+Pray TOGETHER that God will pour out His Spirit of reconciliation upon you.
+Pray that the Lord will help you to see the hope factors.
+Learn how to become partners rather than adversaries, to the glory of God.

 “If happiness is our primary goal, we’ll get a divorce as soon as happiness seems to wane.
 If receiving love is our primary goal, we’ll dump our spouse as soon as they seem to be less attentive.
 But if we marry for the glory of God, to model His love and commitment to our children, and reveal His witness to the world, divorce makes no sense.”
 (Gary Thomas)